rebcabin/tangledown/README.md

 > Writing is Nature's Way of showing you how sloppy your thinking is.
 Coding is Nature's Way of showing you how sloppy your writing is.
 Testing is Nature's Way of showing you how sloppy your coding is.

-In here, we will show you how to write about code in a natural way and have tested code embedded in your writing.
-Your documentation can be a narrative, a story, something crafted to help your readers understand _both_ what you're doing _and_ how you're doing it.
-Your code will be tested because you (and your readers) can run it, right here and now, inside a Jupytext notebook.
-Your documentation and your code will _never_ get out of sync because you will be working with both of them all the time.
+In here, we will show you how to combine testing, coding, and writing in a natural way.
+Your code will be the central character in a narrative, a story crafted to help your readers understand _both_ what you're doing _and_ how you're doing it.
+Your code will be tested because you (and your readers) can run it, right here and now, inside this Jupytext \[sic\] notebook.
+Your story and your code will _never_ get out of sync because you will be working with both of them all the time.

+Narrative order is the natural order for a story, but it's not the natural order for interpreters and compilers, even for Jupyter kernels.
+Tangledown lets you write in narrative order, than, later, tangle the code out into executable order, where the definitions of the parts precede the story.
+That executable order is backwards and inside-out from the reader's point of view!

 Without something like this, you're condemned to explaining _how_ your code works before you can say much about _what_ your code is doing.
-Indulge us in a little _theory of literature_ in the following sections, will you?
+Indulge us in a little _theory of writing_, will you?

 ### CREATIVE WRITING 101

 You're writing a murder mystery.

-METHOD 1: Start with a data sheet: all the characters and their relationships.
+**METHOD 1**: Start with a data sheet: all the characters and their relationships.
 Francis stands to inherit, but Evelyn has a life-insurance policy on Victor.
 Bobbie is strong enough to swing an axe.
 Alice has poisonous plants in her garden.
 Charlie has a gun collection.
 Danielle is a chef and owns sharp knives.
 Lay out their schedules and whereabouts for several weeks.
 Finally, write down the murder and the solution.

-METHOD 2: There's a murder.
+**METHOD 2**: There's a murder.
 Your romantic detective asks "Who knew whom?
 Who benefitted?
 Who could have been at the scene of the crime?
 Who had opportunity?
 What was the murder weapon?
 Who could have done it?"

 If your objective is to _engage_ the audience, to motivate them to unravel the mystery and learn the twists and turns along the way, which is the better method?
 If your objective is to have them spend several hours wading through reference material, trying to guess where this is all going, which is the better method?

 Now, you're writing about some software.

-METHOD 1: Present all the functions and interfaces, cross dependencies, asynchronous versus synchronous, global and local state variables, possibilities for side effects.
+**METHOD 1**: Present all the functions and interfaces, cross dependencies, asynchronous versus synchronous, global and local state variables, possibilities for side effects.
 Finally, present unit tests and a main program.

-METHOD 2: Present the unit tests and main program.
-Explain the program's rationale and concept of operation, the solution it delivers, its modes and methods.
-Finally, present all the functions, interfaces, and procedures, all the bits and bobs that could effect the solution.
+**METHOD 2**: Explain the program's rationale and concept of operation, the solution it delivers, its modes and methods.
+Present the unit tests and main program that fulfill all that.
+Finally, present all the functions, interfaces, and procedures, all the bits and bobs that could affect and effect the solution.

 If your objective is to _engage_ your audience, to have them understand the software deeply, as if they wrote it themselves, which is the better method?
 If your objective is to have them spend several hours wading through reference material trying to guess what you mean to do, which is the better method?